drupal-graphql/graphql/README.md

 of a fully decoupled React and GraphQL application.
 Feel free to use that repository as a starting point for your own decoupled application.

-## Future features

-### Built-in generated schema
+## Built-in generated schema

-We are currently working on a complementary module for automatically exposing all content and configuration entities as a GraphQL schema making the whole Drupal entity graph available to your client application.
-Stay tuned.
+The `modules` directory contains a set of modules that help to automatically create a GraphQL schema from Drupal data structures and components.
+Please refer to `modules/README.md` for more information.

 ## Resources